boniashburn

 swirl

 I loved absolutely everything about school.
 My teachers, my school supplies, the smell of the school, the first day, the last day, and every day in between.
 Except, that is, being last at everything.
 My elementary school was Alphabetical-Order-Obsessed, and since my name growing up was Boni Winter, I was almost always last.
 Last to choose special classes, last to get to read out-loud, last desk at the back of the room.
-My steadfast goal from the time I was six years old was to marry someone, ANYONE, whose last name began with an A. But don't tell my husband that.
-He thinks I married him because he has great teeth!
+My last name now is Ashburn, so I'm finally at the beginning of the alphabet!
+Unfortunately, grown-ups don't do much of anything in Alphabetical Order.

 swirl